Skip to main content

 • A graduate certificate in a related discipline.

-• A bachelor's degree (or higher award) in any discipline and have two years of relevant work experience*.
+• A bachelor's degree (or higher award) in any discipline and two years of relevant work experience*.

-Documents substantiating relevant experience are required, clearly detailing roles and duration, as well as evidence of formal and non-formal learning.
+Documents substantiating relevant experience are required, clearly detailing roles and duration and evidence of formal and non-formal learning.
 Where relevant experience is used for the basis of admission, no further recognition for prior learning/credit can be granted on that basis.

 English language requirements